juaneloDev/ScriptableRenderPipeline/com.unity.render-pipelines.universal/Documentation~/2DRendererData_overview.md

 ![The 2D Renderer Data Asset property settings](Images/2D/Default_Material_Type.png)

-When created, a Sprite will be assigned the selected default Material type.

-__Lit__ -  Uses the Sprite-Lit-Default material.
-This Material can be lit by 2D lights

-__Unlit__ - Uses the Sprite-Unlit-Default material.
-This Material is unaffected by lighting.
+Unity assigns a Material of the selected __Default Material Type__ to Sprites when they are created.
+The available options have the following properties and functions.

+__Lit__:  Unity assigns a Material with the Lit type (default Material: Sprite-Lit-Default).
+2D Lights affect Materials of this type.

+__Unlit__: Unity assigns a Material with the Unlit type (default Material:  Sprite-Lit-Default).
+2D Lights do not affect Materials of this type.

+__Custom__: Unity assigns a Material with the Custom type.
+When you select this  option, Unity shows the __Default Custom Material__ box.
+Assign the desired Material to this box.

 ![The 2D Renderer Data Asset property settings](Images/2D/Default_Custom_Material.png)

-__Custom__ - Uses the Material specified in __Default Custom Material__.